skipzero/whack-a-mole/README.md

 # whack-a-mole
-whack a mole JS game for why not! ;)
+whack a mole JS game for...
+Why not!? ;)